owulveryck/blog/content/post/google-video-1.md

 ---

 Google has recently announced its new service called "[Google Cloud Video Intelligence](https://cloud.google.com/video-intelligence/)".
-The purpose of this service is to provide tagging and annotations of digital videos.
+The purpose of this service is to offer tagging and annotations of digital videos.

-I will try this service on a trailer of a french parody.
-This movie is composed of several scenes taken from erotic movies of the seventies.
+I will try this service on a trailer of a French parody.
+This movie is made of several scenes taken from erotic movies of the seventies.

 Why this parody?

 * because it is fun
 * because it is composed of a lot of different scenes
 * because it is short (so it won't cost me a lot)
-* because, as it is related to erotic of the seventies, I am curious of the result!
+* because, as it is related to erotic of the seventies, I am curious about the result!

-_Caution_: this video **is not a porn video** but is indeed **not safe for work** (_#nsfw_)
+_Caution_: this video **is not a porn video**, but is indeed **not safe for work** (_#nsfw_)

 # What information can the service find?

 ## Shot change detection

 This feature will detect the different scenes and display their time range.
-There is no futher analysis of the scene.
-That is to say that it won't tell, by now, that the first scene is about a sport competition.
-But indeed it will tell that the first scene occurs from the first microsecond until the xxx mirosecond and so on.
+There is no further analysis of the scene.
+That is to say that it won't tell, by now, that the first scene is about a sports competition.
+But indeed it will describe that the first scene occurs from the first microsecond until the xxx microsecond and so on.

 ## Label detection

-More interesting feature is the label detection.
+The more interesting feature is the label detection.

-With this operation, the service will display tags of element found in the video, as well as the time range of the video where they can be seen.
+With this operation, the service will display tags of any element found in the video, as well as the time range of the video where they can be seen.

 For example, it may tell you that there is a dog in the video between x and y micro-seconds as well as between w and z micro-seconds.

 # Preparing the video

-I have downloaded the video thanks to [youtube-dl](https://rg3.github.io/youtube-dl/) and I have uploaded it to [Google Cloud Storage](https://cloud.google.com/products/storage/) as the API expects the video to be here.
+I have downloaded the video, thanks to [youtube-dl](https://rg3.github.io/youtube-dl/) and I have uploaded it to [Google Cloud Storage](https://cloud.google.com/products/storage/) as the API expects the video to be here.
 There may be a way to post the video encoded in base64 directly, but that would have been less convenient for my tests.

 ![screnshot](/assets/video-intelligence/gs-trailer.png)